-- Antimicrobial Technologies: Antimicrobial technologies minimise the presence of bacteria, mold, and fungi.* In contrast to antibacterial agents, antimicrobial substances offer a greater level of product protection.
+- Antimicrobial Technologies: Antimicrobial technologies minimize the presence of bacteria, mold, and fungi.* In contrast to antibacterial agents, antimicrobial substances offer a greater level of product protection by continuously inhibiting the growth of microbes on surfaces for very long periods of time.
 The broad spectrum performance of antimicrobial substances makes them perfect for use in hygiene critical environments such as schools, hospitals, and commercial kitchens.
 Typical active ingredients include silver or zinc.

-Whether you want your product to be marketed as antibacterial, antimicrobial, or both, Microban's team of experts will be able to assist.
-Our portfolio of more than organic and inorganic technologies are proven effective against a plethora of harmful microbes.
+At Microban, when helping you to determine the best antimicrobial for your business needs, we consider a variety of factors that start with understanding what you are looking to achieve.
+Whether you want your product to be marketed as antibacterial, antimicrobial, or both, Microban's team of experts will be able to assist with a solution that offers the right antimicrobial properties for your product type.
+Our portfolio of organic and inorganic antimicrobials are proven effective against a plethora of degrading microbes.

 At Microban, we utilize built-in antimicrobial technologies to help keep products cleaner, fresher and more durable for longer.
-Using antimicrobials allows you to protect your products from stain, odor and illness-causing bacteria, mold and mildew.
-Microban protection can be applied to products across a wide variety of industries, from textiles to building materials.
+Using antimicrobials allows you to protect your products from stain and odor-causing bacteria, mold and mildew.
+Microban antimicrobial product protection can be built into products across a wide variety of industries such as:

 *Subject to the performance properties of the specific active ingredient manufactured into your product.
 Treated product efficacy claims against specific microbes are dependant on the results of laboratory testing.